Description

 Plywood/epoxy construction produces a lightweight low-maintenance hull that will not watersoak like traditional wood boats and makes modification and repair a simple matter, and the technique is well suited to amateur and first-time builders.

-The detailed building plans include a discussion of many options, sketches, material sources, builders tips and patterns.
+The detailed building plans include a discussion of many options, sketches, material sources, builders tips and full size patterns.

 Builder Comments and Photos